-HONG KONG - A rare Ming-era wine cup broke the world auction record for any Chinese porcelain on Tuesday, selling in Hong Kong for US$36.05 million (S$45.36 million) to Shanghai tycoon Liu Yiqian, Sotheby's auction house said.
+HONG KONG - A Ming Dynasty wine cup broke the world auction record for Chinese porcelain in Hong Kong on Tuesday, after it was bought for US$36.05 million (S$45 million, HK$281.24 million) by Shanghai tycoon Liu Yiqian, Sotheby's said.

 The tiny white porcelain cup, decorated with a colour painting of a rooster and a hen tending to their chicks, was made during the reign of the Chenghua Emperor between 1465 and 1487.

-The price sets a new record for Chinese porcelain, according to Sotheby's, beating the previous record held by a gourd-shaped vase from the Qianlong period, which sold for HK$252.66 million (S$41 million) in 2010.
+The sale set a record for Chinese porcelain, according to the auction house, beating the US$32.58 million paid for a gourd-shaped vase from the Qianlong period in 2010.

-The price far exceeded the previous world record for Ming Dynasty porcelain - which was held by a blue and white vase that sold for HK$168.66 million in 2011.
+It also far exceeded the previous world record for Ming Dynasty porcelain, which was set by a blue and white vase that fetched HK$168.66 million in 2011.

 "There is no more legendary object in the history of Chinese porcelain.
 This is an object bathed in mythology," he told reporters after the sale.

 "It has gone to an extraordinarily good home in Shanghai in the collection of Liu Yiqian."

 Bidding started at HK$160 million, with Mr Liu making the winning offer by telephone after a lengthy battle among hopeful buyers.